 This wasn’t a decision that was undertaken lightly: there was a range of stakeholders involved in the decision-making process, including pupils and staff.
 But despite this inclusion, the alumni community (by and large) has been very vocal in their criticism of the rebranding.
 The power of nostalgia cannot be underestimated: people feel a strong connection to their time at school, and their old uniform is a powerful representation of that.
 That much is clear from comments left on the school’s Facebook page, with the opinions of past pupils and members of the local community ranging from ‘Why would you change a tradition of a lifetime?’ to

 ‘I feel really sad that the heritage and the crest of the school is gone’.

 Rebrand marketing isn’t something that’s on the cards for every school

-Elite schools (such as Harrow and Eton, for example) actively promote their history as a key selling point.
-That’s because many parents out there are willing to part with £40k+ per year to send their sons to schools with the right kind of pedigree and history.
+Elite schools (such as Harrow and Eton) promote their history as a key selling point.
+That’s because many parents out there are willing to part with £40k+ per year to send their sons to schools with the right pedigree and history.

 Of course, it’s not just the desires of domestic parents that matter anymore.
 The UK education experience is in hot demand in the international market too.
-In fact, there’s over 4000 British International Schools in various countries around the world (including the UAE, China and Russia to name but a few), reflecting the interest parents have in exposing their children to the British education brand.
+In fact, there’s over 4000 British International Schools in various countries reflecting the interest parents have in exposing their children to British education.